Fraud Blocker

-Acute arterial insufficiency – What are the symptoms of acute arterial disease?
+Acute arterial insufficiency | What are the 5 P’s of acute arterial insufficiency?

 An illness called acute arterial insufficiency results in the tissues to revel in an insufficient supply of oxygen and vitamins (ischemia) because of insufficient arterial blood flow.